ipfs/js-ipfs/docs/core-api/FILES.md

 ##### Importing files from the file system

-Both js-ipfs and js-ipfs-http-client export a utility to make importing files from the file system easier (Note: it not available in the browser).
+Both js-ipfs and js-ipfs-http-client export a utility to make importing files from the file system easier (Note: it is not available in the browser).

 ```js
 import { create, globSource } from 'ipfs'